-We have used these patterns to evaluate 15 workflow systems: COSA (Ley GmbH, [58]) , Visual Workflow (Filenet, [16]), Forté Conductor (SUN, [18]), Lotus Domino Workflow (IBM/Lotus, [46]), Meteor (UGA/LSDIS, [56]), Mobile (UEN, [32]), MQ-Series/Workflow (IBM, [31]), Staffware (Staffware PLC, [59]), Verve Workflow (Versata, [61]), I-Flow (Fujitsu, [20]), InConcert (TIBCO, [60]), Changengine (HP, [29]), SAP R/3 Workflow (SAP, [54]), Eastman (Eastman, [57]), and FLOWer (Pallas Athena, [7]).
-In [6, 70] it is reported in what way each of these systems supports each of the patterns.
+We have used these patterns to evaluate 15 workflow systems: COSA (Ley GmbH, [59]), Visual Workflow (Filenet, [17]), Forté Conductor (SUN, [19]), Lotus Domino Workflow (IBM/Lotus, [47]), Meteor (UGA/LSDIS, [57]), Mobile (UEN, [33]), MQ-Series/Workflow (IBM, [32]), Staffware (Staffware PLC, [60]), Verve Workflow (Versata, [62]), I-Flow (Fujitsu, [21]), InConcert (TIBCO, [61]), Changengine (HP, [30]), SAP R/3 Workflow (SAP, [55]), Eastman (Eastman, [58]), and FLOWer (Pallas Athena, [8]).
+In [7,71] it is reported in what way each of these systems supports each of the patterns.
 For each product-pattern combination, we checked whether it is possible to realise the workflow pattern with the tool.
-Most of the products only offer direct support for less than half of the patterns.
+Most of the products only offer direct support for about half of the patterns.
 This does not imply that it is impossible to realise the patterns.
-In many cases, the designer can resort of coding or spaghetti-like diagrams (i.e., diagrams with many arcs to enumerate all possible combinations).
+In many cases, the designer can resort to coding or spaghetti-like diagrams (i.e., diagrams with many arcs to enumerate all possible combinations).
 Clearly, this makes such systems less suitable for workflow support.
 Some of the patterns can be realised by constructing them using other patterns.
 For example, Pattern 6 (Multi-choice) can be constructed from a combination of Pattern 4 (Exclusive choice) and Pattern 2 (Parallel split).
 The resulting diagram may be considerably larger, but it is fairly simple to realise.
 However, the more advanced synchronisation patterns, patterns involving a dynamic number of multiple instances, and the state-based patterns are more difficult, if not impossible, to realise if not present.

-While the results reported in [6] mainly refer to suitability, the results in [36-38] consider formal expressiveness.
+While the results reported in [7] mainly refer to suitability, the results in [37-39] consider formal expressiveness.
 In this work several "idealised" classes of workflow languages have been analyzed in terms of their expressive power.
+For example, MQ-

-For example, MQ-Series/Workflow (IBM, [31]) is an example of a language beloning to the so-called class of Synchronising Workflow Models.
+Series/Workflow (IBM, [32]) is an example of a language beloning to the so-called class of Synchronising Workflow Models.
 Synchronising Workflow Models can be thought of as propagating true and false tokens.
 If an activity receives a true token, it will execute.
 If it receives a false token, it will simply pass it on.
 Branches of choices not chosen propagate false tokens, while branches that are chosen propagate true tokens.
 Synchronisation points await tokens from all incoming branches and, depending on their type, either 1) propagate a true token if it has received at least one true token, and a false token otherwise, or 2) propagate a true token if it has received only true tokens, and a false token otherwise.
 Synchronising Workflow Models offer direct support for Pattern 7 (Synchronising merge) but have problems dealing with loops.
 A detailed discussion of the formal expressiveness is beyond the scope of this paper.
 However, it is important to note that there are striking differences between languages and many of the more advanced constructs cannot be realised by the basic control-flow patterns.